-We support people with cognitive impairment in contact with the NSW criminal justice system, including victims, witnesses and suspects/defendants to exercise their rights and fully participate in the process.
-Our service provides support to both adults and young people with cognitive impairment.
+The Justice Advocacy Service (JAS) supports young people and adults with cognitive impairment in contact with the NSW criminal justice system, including as victims, witnesses and suspects/defendants to exercise their rights and fully participate in the process.

 We use an individual advocacy approach by arranging a support person to be with victims, witnesses and suspects/defendants when they are in contact with police, courts and legal representatives.

-JAS will be available to victims, witnesses and suspects/defendants in contact with the NSW criminal justice system who may have a cognitive impairment.
-A potential client will not need to provide evidence of cognitive impairment to access the service.
-If police, court or legal representatives believe the person may have a cognitive impairment, a referral can be made by calling JAS on 1300 665 908.
+JAS is available to victims, witnesses and suspects/defendants in contact with the NSW criminal justice system who may have a cognitive impairment.
+A potential client does not need to provide evidence of cognitive impairment to access the service.
+If police, court, legal representatives, correctional officers or other stakeholder believes the person may have a cognitive impairment, a referral can be made by calling JAS on 1300 665 908.

 As per the Mental Health (Forensic Provisions) Act 1990 (NSW) cognitive impairment includes (without limitation) any of the following: